alexandreleroux/Animoog/map/README.md

 To do
 -----

-* Use different pushpins per type (ie a different pushpin for stores than for people, distinguish the types of Animoog users and fans by color, etc.) -- that's easy to do...
+* Use different pushpins per type (ie a different pushpin for stores than for people, distinguish the types of Animoog players and fans by color, etc.) -- that's easy to do...
 GitHub supports marker -color and the Maki icons